 The Painted Forest of Oma / The Basque Country

-Painted by the Bilbao sculptor and artist Agustín Ibarrola back in 1984, The Painted Forest of Oma represents the ultimate connection between nature and art.
-Thousands of pine trees are covered with colors, while revealing different images and compositions, depending on the angle you look at them.
+Painted by the Bilbao sculptor and artist Agustín Ibarrola in 1984, the Painted Forest of Oma represents the ultimate connection between nature and art.
+Thousands of pine trees are covered with vibrant colors, revealing different images and compositions depending on the angle from which you view them.
+Unlike the first two magical forests, where you could literally park your car nearby, the Painted Forest of Oma involves a circular route (about 7 km long).
+It can be done with kids, but it is not adapted for disabled people or strollers, at least for now.

-More Spanish magical forests on my bucket list?
+More Spanish magical forests:

-- Fageda d en Jorda/Catalonia
+- Fageda d en Jorda / Catalonia

-- Monumento Natural de las Sequoyas del Monte Cabezon/ Cantabria
+- Monumento Natural de las Sequoyas del Monte Cabezon / Cantabria

 - El Rivet / Castellon